This post was originally published on October 15, 2014, and we have just updated it with the latest information and screenshots of Twitter analytics.

 Start exploring your Twitter data

-First off, it’s amazing that Twitter has handed over such detailed analytics to users on the engagement and statistics behind tweets.
+It’s amazing that Twitter has handed over such detailed analytics to users on the engagement and statistics behind tweets.

-If you haven’t yet, access your Twitter analytics dashboard now (it’s free and easy), and have a look around.
+If you haven’t yet, access your Twitter Analytics dashboard now (it’s free and easy) and have a look around.